 How It Works

 After you answer the basic questions describing your family circumstances, the estimator will provide information about both the amount your family would be expected to contribute toward your college costs as well as the aid you could receive from Princeton.
 The estimator uses Princeton's own formula when determining the family contribution and applies our specific packaging policies (such as no required student loan) to determine the projected award.
-The current estimator demonstrates awards for the 2020-21 academic year.
+The current estimator demonstrates awards and costs for the 2023-24 academic year.
+The estimator will be updated with the estimated 2024-25 information when available.
 If your first year of college is further into the future, however, it can provide a starting point for understanding how Princeton’s aid program applies to your family.

-The estimator is designed for families living in the United States and Canada.
-It will not provide accurate results for families residing outside of North America.
+Limitations: The estimator is designed for families living in the United States and Canada.
+It will not provide accurate results for families residing outside of these countries.

 The result you receive is not a commitment of an aid award.

-- Outside scholarships and employee tuition benefits will be considered part of the aid award.
-The term-time job and summer savings expectations are reduced first before replacing grant aid.
+Outside scholarships and employee tuition benefits will be considered part of the aid award and will replace Princeton grant aid dollar-for-dollar.

 The accuracy of the information you provide on the worksheet affects the accuracy of your estimated results.

 Your information will not be transmitted to Princeton or stored on this webpage.
 You should print a copy before you exit the estimator if you want to retain the results.